gcallah/MiscWriting/Empire/empire.md

 borders.

-Another objection is represented by an essay entitled ["Venezuela killed the U.S."](https://arnaudbertrand.substack.com/p/venezuela-killed-the-us), where Araud Bertrand contends that although the U.S. intervened in Latin America to create regime change "at least 41 times," thankfully, in the previous instances, the U.S. was hypocritical about its motives: "The story a nation tells itself is not trivial - it is everything."
+Another objection is represented by an essay entitled ["Venezuela killed the U.S."](https://arnaudbertrand.substack.com/p/venezuela-killed-the-us), where Arnaud Bertrand contends that although the U.S. intervened in Latin America to create regime change "at least 41 times," thankfully, in the previous instances, the U.S. was hypocritical about its motives: "The story a nation tells itself is not trivial - it is everything."